plone/training/docs/volto_customization/installation.md

 ### Python

-Installing Python is beyond the scope of this documentation.
+Installing Python is beyond the scope of this training.
 However, it is recommended to use a Python version manager, pyenv, that allows you to install multiple versions of Python on your development environment without destroying your system's Python.

 Plone requires Python version 3.8, 3.9, 3.10, 3.11, or 3.12.